 The Policy codifies and explains the guidelines and the policies that govern existing and anticipated debt obligations of the Authority.
 In addition, the Policy sets forth certain financial management practices in capital budgeting that will enhance the Authority's ability to manage its projected debt issuance.
 The Policy will require changes and modifications over time.
-The Vice President, Finance/Treasurer shall be responsible for ensuring the policy is currentand will review the Policy annually, at a minimum.
+The Vice President.
+Finance/Treasurer shall be responsible for ensuring the policy is current and will review the Policy annually, at a minimum.
 In the event that changes to the Policy are necessary, the Vice President, Finance/Treasurer shall propose such changes to the CEO.
-Upon CEO approval, the proposed amended Policy will be submitted to the Board requesting approval.
+Upon CEO approval, the proposed amended Policy submitted will be the Board requesting approval. to